/ ISU vs Kansas

 Subscribe via RSS

-Kansas coach Bill Self talks to reporters following the Jayhawks' 89-63 victory over Colorado on Feb.
-19, 2011.
+Kansas coach Bill Self talks to reporters following the Jayhawks' 97-57 exhibition victory over Pitt State on Oct.
+29, 2013.

 Copy and paste the link:

 We are lucky to only lose Naadir for one game.

 Exhibition games are pretty much just that.
 Coach was right when he said a team would be much, much better off using that time for regular practices.
 It also seems obvious that he has it right when he talks about the "negative" impact the new hand checking rule is going to have on the game itself.
 Tons of foul calls, with the resulting stoppages of play causing the game to lose significant continuity ~ as well as the impact of players getting into foul trouble.
 Hard to see any positives for the game ~ and, in particular, for our Jayhawks.